Marc0Medina/NaranjaSegura/README.md

 ## 🌟 Objective

-**Naranja Segura** is a mobile app prototype designed to **provide immediate support to women in dangerous or emergency situations**, offering features such as:
+**Naranja Segura** is a mobile app prototype designed to **provide immediate support to people in dangerous or emergency situations**, offering features such as:

 - An interactive map showing nearby safe spaces ("Puntos Naranja").
 - An emergency button that shares the user's real-time location with trusted contacts.